199911/hls-video-sharing/PITCHME.md

 - Focus on video delivery
 - Focus on desktop and mobile web client
+- Demo with code open-sourced
+    - Will not have code walkthrough

 Note:

-Will not mention too much video recording, encoding nor transcoding Will not discuss desktop and mobile apps
+Will not mention detail of video recording, encoding nor transcoding Will not discuss desktop and mobile apps
+Don't have enough time, read the demo code yourself

 ---